orbeon/orbeon-forms-doc/Form-Runner-~-Buttons-and-Processes.md

 This also means that the `maybe-require-valid` process is no longer available.

 Instead, use the `save-draft` process, or customize a process with the `save` action but no `require-valid`.

+## See also

+- This blog post for an introduction to the feature: [More powerful buttons](http://blog.orbeon.com/2013/04/more-powerful-buttons.html)
+- The predefined configuration properties in [`properties-form-runner.xml`](https://github.com/orbeon/orbeon-forms/blob/master/src/resources-packaged/config/properties-form-runner.xml)